 If your plant shows signs of a small infestation, prune out the infected parts.
 Then, try spraying the plant with a stream of water or a soapy water solution.
-That can be enough to throw off the aphids.
+That can be enough to throw off the aphids on hoya plant.

-Always make sure you spray entire plant and the undersides of leaves as aphids can hide.
+Always spray the entire plant and the undersides of leaves, as aphids can hide.
 Do so every two to three days for two weeks to combat the rapid reproduction rate.

 If the water doesn’t work, you can try attacking them with lady beetles.
 They are natural enemies and can end the aphids problem once and for all.

-Ladybugs have no damaging effect on your plant; their only preys are sap-feeding insects.
+Ladybugs do not harm your plant; their only prey is sap-feeding insects.
 They’ll only hang around until the aphids are gone.

 Other natural enemies that can help you out are larvae, parasitic wasps, and green lacewings.
 You can buy the beneficial bugs online or from vendors.